-EB Industries is the preeminent Electron Beam Welding services provider across the United States, Canada and Mexico, since 1965.
-Our electron beam welding services has produced millions of parts, and our customers range from small manufacturers to some of the biggest companies in the Aerospace, Medical and Energy industries.
-We are ISO 9001:2015/AS9100D, ISO 13485:2016 and NADCAP certified, have full engineering and metallurgy capabilities as well as extensive pre and post processing services.
+EB Industries is the preeminent Electron Beam Welding services provider throughout the United States, Canada and Mexico, since 1965.
+Our electron beam welding services have produced millions of parts, and our customers range from small manufacturers to some of the biggest companies in the Aerospace, Medical and Energy industries.
+We are ISO 9001:2015/AS9100D and NADCAP certified, have full engineering and metallurgy capabilities as well as extensive pre and post processing services.

 What is Electron Beam Welding